Second Grade Screening 2015-2016 School Year

 Parents of students scoring below this cutoff will be notified by mail.
 Parents may call the GATE office to discuss their child's Raven score.

-Parents and teachers complete evaluation forms and folders for each student in the identification process are returned to the District Office.
+Parents and teachers complete evaluation forms and folders for each student in the identification process, folders are returned to the District Office.

 Scoring of student folders begins as soon as CAASPP scores are available from the state.